dzianisbohush/cra-with-ssr/README.md

     ├── react-loadable-ssr-addon.json
     └── start-page.chunk.js
 ```
-This we have common for all pages chunks (`index.js` and `index.css`) and separate chunks for each page. `react-loadable-ssr-addon.json` contains info what chunks need use for particular page.
+This we have common for all pages chunks (`index.js` and `index.css`) and separate chunks for
+each page. `react-loadable-ssr-addon.json` contains info what chunks need use for the particular
+page.
 Next, we should should change `./src/index.js`:
 ```javascript
 import React from 'react';